lighttransport/francine/README.md

 ## Usage

-Write a configure file at ~/.francinerc:
+Write a configuration file at ~/.francinerc:

     {
         "dropbox": {